 To crate train or not to crate train, that is one of the many questions pet parents face when they bring home a new puppy!

-Free-roaming puppies can get into all sorts of trouble, including chewing power cords, falling down stairs, or eating dangerous objects.
+Also, free-roaming puppies can get into treacherous situations, including chewing power cords, falling downstairs, or eating dangerous objects.

-And when you think about how pets under the age of one are two-and-a-half times more likely to have an injury or illness than older dogs, keeping your puppy safely in his crate when you’re not home sounds like a great idea!
+And when you think about how pets under the age of one are two-and-a-half times more likely to have an injury or illness than older dogs, keeping your puppy safely in his crate when you're not home sounds like a great idea!
 So don't feel guilty about crating your puppy.

-First of all, It is essential that your puppy doesn’t associate their crate with punishment.
-Instead, they should see their crate as a safe and secure, den-like environment that keeps them safe from harm.
+First of all, your puppy mustn't associate their crate with punishment.
+Instead, they should see their crate as a safe, secure, den-like environment that protects them from harm.

 When it comes to getting puppies to enjoy their crate, there are several things to try: